Lower tensor-to-scalar ratio as possible signature of modified gravity: Extrinsic curvature as an effective inflaton field

 The quantity $N$ denotes the number of e-folds before the end of inflation defined as

 In the end of inflation, the field $\phi_{end}$ is calculated from the condition $\varepsilon(\phi_{end})\sim 1$, and one finds

 Once the slow-roll parameters as a function of $\phi$ are given by

 Figure (\ref{fig:01}) shows the $\eta_s-r$ plane of selected values of the parameter $\alpha_0$ in Eq.(\ref{eq:scalarpot01}) for the number of e-folds $N=50$ and $N=60$.
 The 68$\%$ and 95$\%$~C.L. contours correspond to joint fitting Planck(2018)+BK18+LSS extracted from publicly available CosmoMC chains~\cite{BICEPKeck}.
-Examining the behaviour of the $\alpha_0$ parameter, we end up in the conclusions that higher values of $\alpha_0$ parameter the model prediction of $r$ is in agreement with observations but compromises the prediction of the spectral index $\eta_s$.
-In contrast, lower values of $\alpha_0$, worth noting that the $\alpha_0=0$ mimics $\Lambda$CDM, is consistent with Planck data at the 1-$\sigma$ C.L. for tensor-to-scalar ratio.
+Examining the behavior of the $\alpha_0$ parameter, we end up in the conclusions that higher values of $\alpha_0$ parameter for prediction of $r$ are in agreement with observations but compromise the prediction of the spectral index $\eta_s$.
+In contrast, lower values of $\alpha_0$, worth noting that the $\alpha_0=0$ mimics $\Lambda$CDM, are consistent with Planck data at the 1-$\sigma$ C.L. for the tensor-to-scalar ratio $r$.
 In this case, $\alpha_0=0.13$ and $\alpha_0=0.5$ suggest that $w=-0.9944$ and $w=-0.9167$, respectively.
-On the other hand, when considering the combinations with \texttt{HiLLiPoP} and {LoLLiPoP} likelihoods~\cite{planckinflation} with BICEP2/Keck 2015 data~\cite{BK15} as hlpTT+lowT+lowlEB and hlpTT+lowT+lowlEB+BK15, $\alpha_0=0.5$ is compatible at the 1 and 2-$\sigma$~C.L.
+On the other hand, when considering the combinations with \texttt{HiLLiPoP} and {LoLLiPoP} likelihoods~\cite{planckinflation} with BICEP2/Keck 2015 data~\cite{BK15} as hlpTT+lowT+lowlEB and hlpTT+lowT+lowlEB+BK15, $\alpha_0=0.5$ is compatible at the 1-$\sigma$ and 2-$\sigma$~C.L.